 - 1 teaspoons chopped fresh thyme

 - 1/2 teaspoon freshly ground black pepper

 - 1/2 teaspoon salt omit for low sodium

 - 1 cup low-salt chicken broth

-- Make cornbread (for this heart healthy, low sodium version I used my cornbread recipe).
+Make cornbread (I used my heart healthy, low sodium cornbread recipe).
 You may use store bought cornbread or your favorite recipe.